Michael Jackson, Lisa Marie Presley: Marriage Remembered During Her Struggle

 Of course, what many fans remember about Michael Jackson and Lisa Marie Presley’s marriage is the video they did for “You Are Not Alone.”

 A.V.
-Club critiqued Michael Jackson’s “You Are Not Alone,” and said it was the first song to ever debut at number one when it was on the Billboard Hot 100 in 1995.
+Club critiqued Michael Jackson’s “You Are Not Alone” and said it was the first song to ever debut at No. 1 when it was on the Billboard Hot 100 in 1995.

 Although Michael Jackson and Lisa Marie Presley were very much in love at the time, critics described the video for “You Are Not Alone” as “pure calculation” with “zero sexual chemistry.”